 top of page

-Your vestibular system or “balance system” consists of the parts of your inner ear and brain that help control balance and eye movements and tell you where you are in space.
+Your vestibular system or “balance system” consists of 5 parts of your inner ear that connect with the brain, eyes and body as well as your “stress system” help control balance, eye movements and tell you where you are in space.
 It is a very important system that lives inside of your inner ear.
 Your hearing system is also located inside of your inner ear.
+This system is the size of a dime.

 If your vestibular system is damaged, or if a disorder has occurred, you can experience: